Differentiating between Deficiencies

-Differentiating between deficiencies or violations that represent a breakdown in a system and those that represent a discrete problem is not always easy, but if the facility does not identify the source of the failure, it probably will not succeed in correcting it.
+Differentiating between deficiencies or violations that represent a breakdown in a system and those that represent a discrete problem is not always easy.

-Based on observations and interviews, the facility failed to ensure that hot food was served at an appropriate temperature for 6 of 6 individuals (Individuals #'s 1 – 6).
+Based on observations and interviews, the surveyor learned that the facility failed to ensure hot food was served at an appropriate temperature for 6 of 6 individuals (Individuals # 1 - 6).

 A summary of the findings includes:

 - At 5:02 p.m.
-Individuals #'s 1-6 and DCS #1 went to a fast food place and purchased boxes of chicken for dinner.
+Individual #s 1-6 and DCS A went to a fast food restaurant and purchased boxes of chicken for dinner.
 They returned at 5:27 p.m.

-- Upon their return, DCS #2 removed 2 pizzas from the oven.
+- Upon their return, DCS B removed 2 pizzas from the oven.

 - Dinner was served at 5:51 p.m.
 (24 minutes after the pizzas were taken from the oven and the chicken had arrived).